-"' BARON DELAMOTHE LANGON.
+" BARON DELAMOTHE LANGON.

-"' Paris, Dec.
-18th, 1833."'
+"'Paris, Dec.
+18th, 1833.'"

--La Harpe: Posthumous Memoirs, Paris, 1806, vol. i. p.
+-La Harpe: Posthumous Memoirs, Paris, 1806, Vol. I. p.
 62.

-In Part I., I have mentioned the case of a lady, who had fits of spontaneous lucidity.
-Mr. Atkinson, to whom I am indebted for the instances of this power in that lady, given at p.
-171, has kindly furnished me with some further details of her case, from which it appears that it also presented some phenomena of prevision.
+I have mentioned the case of a lady who had fits of spontaneous lucidity.
+Mr. Atkinson, to whom I am indebted for the instances of this power in that lady, already given, has kindly furnished me with some further details of her case, from which it appears that it also presented some phenomena of prevision.

 Case 67.-The lady in question, is one possessed of the highest qualities both of mind and person, and has enjoyed the esteem and respect of many distinguished men.
-She has always had the power of clairvoyance, both as to present events, and sometimes as to future events, occurring spontaneously, and generally when she has been sitting alone and quiet in the evening, (that is, in circumstances favourable to abstraction or concentration of thought.)
-Her visions do not always relate to important events, but frequently refer to some trifling occurrence in the neighbouring street.
-At other times she will see clearly all the circumstances connected with the death-bed of a friend, the persons present, with other details, the whole facts perhaps not to be realised for some years, and then occurring as foreseen.
-Sometimes she sees what appears to be mere optical delusions, as, for example, an empty arm-chair where no chair exists.
+She has always had the power of clairvoyance, both as to present events, and sometimes as to future events, occurring spontaneously, and generally when she has been sitting alone and quiet in the evening (that is in circumstances favourable to abstraction or concentration of thought).
+Her visions do not always relate to important events, but frequently refer to some trifling occurrence in the neighbouring At other times she will see clearly all the circumstances connected with the death-bed of a friend, the persons present, with other details, the whole facts perhaps not to be realised for some years, and then occurring as foreseen.
+Sometimes she sees what appear to be mere optical delusions, as, for example, an empty arm-chair where no chair exists.
 But it is possible that even these visions, if understood, or properly interpreted, might be found to have a meaning.
-The case narrated at p.
-171, is an excellent example of her power of seeing present or passing events, and although I am not permitted to give in detail any instances of her prevision, I have no doubt that she has repeatedly possessed that power.
+The case previously narrated is an excellent example of her power of seeing present or passing events, and although I am not permitted to give in detail any instances of her prevision, I have no doubt that she has repeatedly possessed that power.
 It is indeed impossible to form a satisfactory theory to explain this, but neither can we explain the power of seeing passing events.
-One point in this case is very interesting, namely, that the lady, besides being subject to fits of spontaneous clairvoyance, is also, as might be expected, of an exceedingly sensitive and Thus, on one occasion, when a impressible nature. gentleman visited her house, she experienced a very uncomfortable sensation so long as he was present, and observed a spot or sore on his cheek.
-Two days after, a similar spot or sore appeared on her own cheek, in precisely the same situation, and with It is evidently in such idiothe same characters. syncrasies that spontaneous clairvoyance is most likely to appear.
+One point of this case is very interesting, namely, that the lady, besides being subject to fits of spontaneous clairvoyance, is also, as might be expected, of an exceedingly sensitive and impressible nature.
+Thus, on one occasion, when a gentleman visited her house, she experienced a very uncomfortable sensation so long as he was present, and observed a spot or sore on his cheek.
+Two days after, a similar spot or sore appeared on her own cheek, in precisely the same situation, and with the same characters.
+It is evidently in such idiosyncrasies that spontaneous clairvoyance is mostly likely to appear.